-On a private boat tour of Punta Uva, with snorkel gear in hand, we spotted a pod of bottle nose dolphins.
-“Don’t worry about which side of the boat you’re sitting on,” said our guide, as the dolphins would come from all angles.
+On a private boat tour of Punta Uva, with snorkel gear in hand, we spotted a pod of bottlenose dolphins.
+“Don’t worry about which side of the boat you’re sitting on,” our guide said, as the dolphins would come from all angles.
 And that they did.
-From all sides of the boat we could see them swimming about, circling us with rapid fire bubbles.
+From all sides of the boat we could see them swimming about, circling us with rapid-fire bubbles.
 I would say one of the most beautiful sites in the world is spotting a dolphin come up for air, then dive back underneath cool waters.

 Moment #3: Learning about Mushroom Farming

 En route to the Savegre cloud forest, we had a lovely stop along the way for lunch with an indigenous Costa Rican family.
 After a delicious meal of traditional cuisine, we were able to get a tour of the shitake mushroom farm on site.
 As part of his livelihood, this farmer grows and sells shitake mushrooms.
-Using wood from oak trees, the farmer built a mushroom farm after learning agricultural techniques from a group who had visited his home from Bhutan, a country that shares similar altitude and climate as this region of Costa Rica.
-The farmer grows about 80 lbs. of mushrooms per month year round as the climate at that altitude rarely falters.
+Using wood from oak trees, the farmer built a mushroom farm after learning agricultural techniques from a group that had visited his home from Bhutan, a country that shares similar altitude and climate as this region of Costa Rica.
+The farmer grows about 80 pounds of mushrooms per month year-round as the climate at that altitude rarely falters.

 Moment #2: Becoming a Birder

-Not being a “birder” before this trip, I quickly understood why searching for, and finally spotting, birds is an extremely riveting and magical pass time.
+Not being a “birder” before this trip, I quickly understood why searching for, and finally spotting, birds is an extremely riveting and magical pastime.
 Nothing describes that magical feeling more for me than catching a glimpse of the resplendent quetzal.
 We saw two males that day.
-While we sat for awhile just watching, cameras in hand, I decided to move a bit around the tree (obtaining approval from my guide first, of course).
-From the new angle, I was able to catch the bird from the underbelly, and snapped this great photo of the bright red chest of the quetzal.
+While we sat for a while just watching, cameras in hand, I decided to move a bit around the tree (obtaining approval from my guide first, of course).
+From the new angle, I was able to catch the bird from the underbelly and snapped this great photo of the bright red chest of the quetzal.